zendframework/zend-coding-standard/docs/book/v2/coding-style-guide.md

 >
 > Unused import statements SHOULD be removed.
 >
-> Fancy group import statements are not allowed.
+> Fancy group import statements MUST NOT be used.
 >
-> Each import statements MUST be on its own line.
+> Each import statement MUST be on its own line.
 >
 > Import statement aliases for classes, traits, functions and constants MUST
 > be useful, meaning that aliases SHOULD only be used if a class with the same